 Space-Saving Table Designs

-1. Wall-Mounted Drop-Leaf Table
+1. Wall-Mounted Drop-Leaf Tables: Your Space’s Best Friend

 2. Fold-Out Table from Cabinets